Cafe X’s robot aims to serve you more than just the perfect latte

 Watching a Cafe X robot prepare a cup of gourmet coffee — and then perform a kind of ritualistic dance — is kind of mesmerizing.
-I did so when the San Francisco company opened a new location at the San Jose International Airport.
+I did just that when the San Francisco company opened a new location at the San Jose International Airport.

 Tucked away in the Southwest expansion wing (gates 31 to 36) in Terminal B, the Cafe X Robotic Coffee Bar is kind of hidden.
 But it’s at an airport that serves more than 15 million passengers annually, with 450 peak daily departures and arrivals.
-Henry Hu, CEO and founder, thinks it will be a good reaction.
+Cafe X CEO and founder Henry Hu thinks it will get a good reaction.

-In an interview with VentureBeat, Hu said, “We’re able to produce any kind of beverage basically.
-It can make anything that fits into our category like a hot or a cold brew, as you wish.
+In an interview with VentureBeat, Hu said, “We’re able to produce any kind of beverage, basically.
+It can make anything that fits into our category, like a hot or a cold brew, as you wish.
 When it isn’t busy, it dances.
 It’s always moving.”

-It’s doing its best to show that its robot arm can beat a Starbucks human barista.
+The company is doing its best to demonstrate that its robot arm can beat a Starbucks human barista.
 The company gets its California-roasted coffee beans from famous roasters such as Ritual Coffee, Equator Coffees, and Intelligentsia Coffee.
-Premium ingredients also include Japanese matcha, Oatly (Swedish oatmilk), and organic milk from Clover Sonoma.
-Cafe X will also be offering Instagram-famous pastries from Third Culture Bakery, the creators of the Original Mochi Muffin and Butter Mochi Donuts.
-It can make drinks like nitrogen-infused lemonade.
+Premium options include Japanese matcha, Oatly (Swedish oatmilk), and organic milk from Clover Sonoma.
+Cafe X will also be offering Instagram-famous pastries from Third Culture Bakery, creators of the Original Mochi Muffin and Butter Mochi Donuts.
+The robot can make other drinks too, like nitrogen-infused lemonade.

-Hu got the idea of a robot making coffee after he waited for over 30 minutes for coffee at an airport a few years ago.
-Now he wants to entertain guests with good coffee and a dancing robot barista.
+Hu got the idea of a robot making coffee after he waited over 30 minutes for coffee at an airport a few years ago.
+Now he wants to entertain guests with good coffee served up by a dancing robot barista.

-Cafe X at SJC features an all new Robotic Coffee Bar that was designed and engineered with the insight and operational expertise from running three prototype machines in San Francisco since 2017, which have served hundreds of thousands of customers.
-The design is meant to be welcoming, with modern user interfaces, chill hip-hop beats, and a dancing robot create a familiar, yet futuristic specialty coffee experience unique to Cafe X.
+The Robotic Coffee Bar was designed and engineered with the insight and operational expertise gleaned from running three prototype machines in San Francisco since 2017, during which time they served hundreds of thousands of customers.
+The design is meant to be welcoming, with modern user interfaces, chill hip-hop beats, and the dancing robot to create a familiar, yet futuristic specialty coffee experience.

-You can’t actually reach inside and do any real damage to the robot by grabbing its arm.
-At least, not so easily.
+You can’t reach inside and do any real damage to the robot by grabbing its arm.
+At least, not easily.
 There are cameras in the airport, and when the robot puts a cup of coffee into a serving tray, it’s kind of like an airlock.
-It puts in the coffee, an interior glass door closes.
+It puts in the coffee, and an interior glass door closes.
 Then the exterior door opens and you can grab the coffee.
-That helps protect the robot and the inside of the bar protected.
+This helps protect the robot and the inside of the bar.

-While you could say this is eliminating a human barista, Hu said that the company is also creating jobs.
-It has programmers and robot experts, and each one of its two robot bars (the other is in downtown San Francisco) has an attendant.
-The attendant can help you with your orders, which you make via a smartphone or the tablet kiosks.
+While you could say it’s eliminating a human barista, Hu said the company is also creating jobs.
+It has programmers and robot experts, and each of its two robot bars (the other is in downtown San Francisco) has an attendant, who can help you with your orders, which you make via a smartphone or the tablet kiosks.

 “The attendant can make sure you have a good experience and talk about the quality of the coffee in more depth,” Hu said.